 Still unsure if becoming a mining machine operator is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a mining machine operator or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 To become a mining machine operator, you can follow these general steps:

 - Obtain a High School Diploma or Equivalent: A high school diploma or GED is typically required for entry-level positions as a mining machine operator.
 Focus on subjects like mathematics, science, and mechanical skills during your education.